Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 Hierarchies are a core feature of data structures.
 You see these in all parts of computer science.
 In the last example, you created a hierarchy with a single level.
 It was all about cities.
 Imagine we also want to show a relationship between cities and countries.

-In this case, we can group cities into a larger circle representing the country.
+Todo this you can group cities into a larger circle representing the country.
 The result might look like this.

 ![example 1](images/example-1.png)